sassoftware/sas-studio-custom-steps/Python - Generate Requirements/README.md

 # Python - Generate Requirements

 ## Version

-0.1.0
+1.1.0

 ---

-This is a placeholder README for the Python - Generate Requirements custom step.
+This SAS Studio custom step helps you generate a requirements.txt file for your Python project or environment.
+You can either freeze all packages in a given Python environment, or generate requirements based on the imports used in a folder of Python scripts.